sijakret/lit-transition/doc/guide/04-css-transitions.md

 # Built-in transitions

-We have a set of predefined css-based transitions ready for use:
+We have a set of predefined css-based transitions ready for use.
+These transitions have a set of custom options and try to derive some transition css in a context-aware way.

+They also forward all standard options (like `mode`, `duration`) to the underlying system:

 <script>
 import { LitElement, html } from 'lit-element';